 Admitted as a solicitor in England and Wales, he is a member of the Law Society of England and Wales.
-He has written and presented extensively in the areas of commercial and information technology law and is competent in both French and German.
+He has written and presented extensively in the areas of commercial litigation and information technology law and is competent in both French and German.

-Mr. Cohen is a 1991 graduate of The College of Law, Chancery Lane and a graduate of Christ Church, Oxford.
+Mr. Cohen is a 1991 graduate of The College of Law, Chancery Lane and a jurisprudence graduate of Christ Church, Oxford.

 - Obtained on behalf of Taberna Europe, an Irish company that manages collateralized debt obligations, a $34 million misrepresentation judgment in the London High Court against a failed Danish financial institution, Roskilde Bank.
+The case is reported at EWHC 871 (comm).

-- Counsel in an ICC arbitration regarding the failure of its joint venture partner to develop IT systems.
+- Counsel in an ICC arbitration regarding the failure of a joint venture partner to develop IT systems.
 Coordinating with French counsel; the contractual documents were mainly in French and subject to French law.

-- Acted in cross-border fraud case involving sovereign wealth fund and US defendants involving chapter 11 protection
+- Acted in cross-border fraud case involving sovereign wealth fund and US defendants involving chapter 11 protection.

 - Represented Metric Capital Partners in connection with their debt and equity investment in Augusta Securities Limited, a UK litigation funding business.